Graph cuts always find a global optimum for Potts models (with a catch): Related work

 \subsubsection{Checking stability}

 \citet{LanSonVij19} designed algorithms for checking stability and sub-instance stability for uniform metric labeling that are based on solving (a series of) integer linear programs.
-Surprisingly, we show that our algorithm, which bounds the performance of $\alpha$-expansion, is \emph{efficient} once an exact MAP solution $x^*$ is known.
+Surprisingly, we show that our algorithm, which bounds the performance of all possible $\alpha$-expansion minima, is \emph{computationally efficient} once an exact MAP solution $x^*$ is known.